 5. For students with a 3D printer: NASA’s 3D Models

 This is a little more space-oriented than drone, but it’s relevant, especially given that many dronies also own 3D printers.

-NASA is allowing you to download tons of free digital 3D models so you can print your own miniature satellites, landing sites, asteroids, spacecraft, spacesuits and astronaut tools.
+NASA allows you to download tons of free digital 3D models so you can print your own miniature satellites, landing sites, asteroids, spacecraft, spacesuits and astronaut tools.

 While most of the models for now are space-focused (NASA says they’re working on more) NASA has actually been quite active in the drone industry, working closely with the FAA on efforts related to drone air traffic control.